-The Weeknd Pushing Grammy Officials To Make Selena Gomez His Plus One
+The Weeknd Reportedly Pushing Grammy Officials To Make Selena Gomez His Plus One

 “As of now, they are just having fun and enjoying each other,” an insider noted, while another added, “They are taking things slow and getting to know each other.
 Selena was focusing on getting herself back together and The Weeknd was just getting out of a relationship [with Bella Hadid], plus putting out his new album.”

 Based on the photos, there’s a lot more going on than just getting to know each other.

 “He really likes her.
 They text every day,” the source told the outlet.
 “They have a really sexy and flirty relationship.
 They laugh and like each other’s personalities.”

-As far as the Grammy’s go, things could turn awkward for the couple as they plan their red-carpet debut.
-Abel has already made Selena his official date for Clive Davis’ annual pre-Grammys party, now his camp is pushing the Recording Academy to make room for Selena Gomez to sit next to him at the awards ceremony, where he is a double nominee and one of the headline performers.
+As far as the Grammys go, things could turn awkward for the couple as they plan their red-carpet debut.
+Abel has already made Selena his official date for Clive Davis’ annual pre-Grammys party, and now his camp is reportedly pushing the Recording Academy to make room for Selena Gomez to sit next to him at the awards ceremony, where he is a double nominee and one of the headline performers.

 The Weeknd Is Performing at the 2017 Grammys… And Selena Gomez Might Be His Date https://t.co/nMkcswsUzp